 Credit counselling services are carried out by both for-profit and non-profit agencies that offer advice on resolving debt problems.

-Your credit counsellor will conduct a financial assessment and offer guidance on household spending and budgeting.
+Your credit counsellor will conduct a financial assessment and offer guidance on debt, household spending and budgeting.

 Next, they recommend a debt solution like a consolidation loan, home equity loan, consumer proposal, bankruptcy or a debt management plan.